bineth-ellepola/MERN_nanceee-frontend/README.md

-# MediCare Hub 💊
+# Nancee 💙

-A modern and user-friendly Medical Item Selling Platform developed as a University Group Project using React and Vite.
-The platform enables customers to browse, search, and purchase medical products online while providing administrators with efficient inventory and product management capabilities.
+An Online Medical Item Selling Platform developed as a University Group Project using React and Vite.
+Nancee provides customers with a convenient way to browse, purchase, and manage medical products online while offering administrators efficient tools for inventory and order management.

 ---

-## 📖 Project Overview
+## 📖 About The Project

-MediCare Hub is an e-commerce web application designed to simplify the process of purchasing medical supplies and healthcare products online.
-The system provides an intuitive user interface for customers and an administrative dashboard for managing products, orders, and inventory.
+Nancee is a modern e-commerce platform designed to simplify access to healthcare and medical products.
+The system allows users to search for medical items, view product details, manage shopping carts, and place orders through a user-friendly interface.

-This project was developed as part of the Software Development curriculum to apply modern web development concepts, UI/UX design principles, and collaborative software engineering practices.
+This project was developed as part of a university academic program to demonstrate software engineering practices, full-stack web development, user-centered design, and team collaboration skills.

 ---

+## 🎯 Objectives

+- Provide an accessible online platform for medical product purchasing.
+- Improve the user experience of buying healthcare essentials.
+- Demonstrate the implementation of modern web technologies.
+- Apply software development methodologies in a group environment.

+---

-## 🚀 Features
+## ✨ Features

 ### Customer Features
+- User Registration and Login
-- Browse medical products by category
+- Browse Medical Products
-- Search products by name
+- Search and Filter Products
-- View detailed product information
+- Product Detail View
-- Add items to shopping cart
-- Update and remove cart items
-- User registration and login
+- Shopping Cart Management
-- Secure checkout process
+- Secure Checkout Process
+- Order Tracking
-- Responsive design for desktop and mobile devices
+- Responsive Design

-### Administrator Features
+### Admin Features
-- Add, edit, and delete products
-- Manage inventory and stock levels
-- View customer orders
-- Update order statuses
-- Manage product categories
+- Product Management
+- Inventory Management
+- Category Management
+- Order Management
+- Dashboard Analytics
+- User Management

 ---